 Skip to content

-In this tutorial you'll learn how to expand the default timeouts of OpenFaaS to run your functions for longer.
+In this tutorial you'll learn how to extend the default timeout so that your functions can run for longer.

 It's not us, it's you.

-We would know if there was a regression in OpenFaaS that meant timeouts stopped working as expected.
+We know it's frustrating, but we would know if there was a regression in OpenFaaS that meant timeouts stopped working as expected.

 Part 1 - the core components